James Cudworth (engineer): Coal-burning firebox

-Since the Rainhill Trials in 1829, it had been appreciated that the smoke emitted by burning coal was a nuisance.
-Railway companies accepted the need to burn coke (a smokeless fuel) in their locomotives, but this was much more expensive than coal, and several locomotive engineers sought an effective method by which coal could be burned smokelessly.
+Since the Rainhill Trials in 1829, it had been clear that the smoke emitted by burning coal was a nuisance.
+Railway companies accepted the need to burn coke (a smokeless fuel) in their locomotives, but this was much more expensive than coal and several locomotive engineers sought an effective method by which coal could be burned smokelessly.
 Cudworth was one of these; he designed a firebox which was able to burn coal with little smoke, patenting it in 1857.
 The main feature of this firebox was a longitudinal water-filled vertical partition (known as a mid-feather), which required two firedoors to be provided, one on either side of the mid-feather; the grate was also longer and steeper than normal.
 The idea was that when one side had burnt down, it could be stoked whilst the other side was at peak temperature and consuming its smoke.
 The mid-feather terminated towards the front of the firebox, so that the gases from the fresh coal in the cooler side of the firebox could be completely burned by the heat given off by the hotter side.
 It worked well, and when independently tested (by D. K. Clark) against the designs of Joseph Beattie and James McConnell, was more efficient, burning less coal than the other two types for the same amount of work done.
-Unfortunately it was expensive both to construct and to maintain, which was to prove its downfall.
+However it was expensive both to construct and to maintain, which was to prove its downfall.
 When other engineers later produced cheaper solutions, Cudworth preferred to stick with his own design rather than change.